 Where to Get a Spray Tan in Chicago

-For my Chicago ladies, go see Rae Hopkins at Art + Science in the West Loop!
-She’s the best.
-I’ve had countless tans from her and have never ever had any streaking or orange-ness.
+For my Chicago ladies, the only place to go is Rae Does Beauty!
+Rae has worked in the industry for ages and has now trained an entire team under her.
+I’ve had countless tans from Rae and her team and have never had any streaking or orange-ness.
 Honestly, flawless every single time!

 Any other questions?!
 Let me know!